paolomainardi/paolomainardi.com/src/content/posts/7-supply-chain-dependencies/index.md

 **And now, going back to the question of this article.**

-**The answer is yes** we are over the point of no return and and that's not necessarily a bad thing, on the contrary i think that we are living the golden era of this industry and we have so much many opportunity as professionals or scientists like never before.
+**The answer is yes** we are over the point of no return and and that's not necessarily a bad thing, on the contrary i think that we are living the golden era of this industry and we have so much many opportunities as professionals or scientists like never before.

 However, this also means that most projects rely on large amounts of code that may be vulnerable or malicious.
 This causes stress for developers and poses significant risks for the entire industry.
 In some cases, it can even endanger national security, as demonstrated by the [Solarwinds case](https://www.solarwinds.com/sa-overview/securityadvisory).